 “Keep an open mind.
 Smile.
 Like any relationship, it takes work.
 But it’s worth it.
 Looking back, my host family was probably one of, if not the best part, of my AKP experience.” – 2016 AKPer

-1. No Driving: For safety and liability reasons, you may not operate cars, motorbikes, or any other motorized vehicles while on the program.
+Do not operate motor vehicles – For safety and liability reasons, you may not operate cars, motorbikes, or any other motorized vehicles, even if invited to by your homestay family.

 Students who fail to follow the Homestay Code of Conduct may be subject to disciplinary action as described in the Student Code of Conduct.
 Disciplinary action may include removal of the student from their homestay and/or dismissal from the program without credit or refund.
 Whenever possible, AKP will work to mediate the situation between homestay and student before resorting to such disciplinary measures.